The Story so far...

 The new home for John’s ever-increasing collection was, of all places, the remains of a Second World War American munitions depot in Sparkford, Somerset.
 The site was ideal; not only would the collection be available to the public in one place but, by gaining the status of a UK independent charitable trust, its future would be also protected.

-The Museum was opened on 10 July 1985 by the then Land Speed Record holder Richard Noble OBE.
+The Museum was opened on the 10th of July 1985 by the then Land Speed Record holder Richard Noble OBE.
 Since then the collection’s international theme expanded as vehicles from around the globe were acquired increasing numbers from a humble 29 to nearly 400 in 30 years; an amazing feat by anyone’s standards.

 Preservation by operation is key to the care of the collection; cars and motorcycles are made to be driven after all.
 At special visitor events, we run an interesting and eclectic range of cars and motorcycles.
 Senses are truly engaged as one not only sees the cars and bikes but can also be heard, touched and smelt.